Farm: Finca Las Brisas

 Finca Las Brisas – Carlos Alberto Ulchur - Colombia

-This microlot was produced and processed by Carlos Alberto Ulchur, a smallholder member of the ASORCAFE - Inzá, Cauca producer group.
+This microlot was produced and processed by Carlos Alberto Ulchur, a smallholder farmer who often, also, contributes to our Inzá, Cauca producer group lot.
 Produced at 1,900 metres above sea level, this very special lot was selected out from the rest of the organization’s producers as being of exceptional quality.
 With cola, caramel, berries, and stewed fruit upfront, accompanied by a juicy mouthfeel and really nice acidity, this coffee had us wowed and is a great showcase for what this remote and often overlooked region of Colombia has to offer.